kennynahh/uw-reality-labs/README.md

 ## Overview

-Based off of open-source guides, we have been building our very own, fully custom VR headset.
+Based off of open-source guides, the team has been building our very own, fully custom VR headset.
 So far, we have soldered an inertial measurement unit (IMU) and microcontroller unit (MCU) together, and gotten real-time motion vector data translated into SteamVR with drivers forked from the OpenVR SDK.
 We then routed the SteamVR output to our VR displays, which will soon have accompanying fresnel lenses and a 3D-printed housing.

 ### Basic HMD Hardware